hypermodern-python/website/docs/chapter02.md

 ![verne-white-dog]

-In this section, we update the Nox sessions to collect coverage data when running tests, and display a coverage report on the terminal.
+In this section, we update the Nox session to collect coverage data when running tests.
+We also add a Nox session to display the coverage report on the terminal.

-But first we need to configure Coverage.py for its use in Nox environments, to account for two differences compared to running in the Poetry environment:
+But first we need to configure Coverage.py for its use in Nox environments.
+There are two differences compared to running tests in the Poetry environment that we need to account for:

-- The test suite in Nox sessions runs against the installed package.
+- The Nox session runs the test suite against the installed package.
-  In the Poetry environment, they run against the source tree in your working directory.
+  In the Poetry environment, tests run against the source tree in your working directory.
-- The tests are run with different versions of Python.
+- Tests are run with different versions of Python.
   Coverage reports should include coverage data from all of them.

 To start with, configure Coverage.py to run in [parallel mode][coverage-combine].